A 10-year-old and a 21-year-old just chilling.

 - Several of Luffy's True Companions in One Piece.
-Up to the Grand Line, all of the crew were in their late teens.
-Then came Chopper (15), Nico Robin (28), Franky (34), and Brook (88; about 38 alive and spent around 50 years as a skeleton).
+Up until the Grand Line, all of the crew were in their late teens.
+Then came Chopper (15), Nico Robin (28), Franky (34), and Brook (88).

 - Also Luffy's friendship with Shanks.

 - Let's not forget Mr. 2, who is very keen on making speeches about his friendship with the Straw Hat Pirates.
-His age hasn't been revealed - actually he's a bit of a Vague Age case - but it can probably be assumed that he is about twice as old as Luffy and the other five youngest Straw Hat Pirates.
+His age hasn't been revealed - actually he's a case of Vague Age - but it can probably be assumed that he's about twice as old as Luffy and the other five younger Straw Hat Pirates.

 - Gohan and Krillin in Dragon Ball Z, particularly in the Namek saga, where they spend a lot of time working together trying to think their way around the much more powerful villains.
 The weird thing is that Krillin isn't much taller than the four-year-old Gohan.
 Piccolo and Gohan could also count, though it's more master/student than friend.

 - Fullmetal Alchemist has cute, Plucky Girl Xingese princess May become good friends with the Hero Killer, Ishvalan ex-priest Scar, who is on a Roaring Rampage of Revenge.
 It helps that May is a Horrible Judge of Character.

 - Roy Mustang, age 29, mentored by and (at least to appearances) pretty good friends with General Grumman, who is old enough to be his grandfather.
 (Which is definite, since he is the grandfather of Mustang's close friend Hawkeye.)